ionos-deploy-now/documentation/content/blog/shop-experience-with-vue.md

 # Building API-first eCommerce Dashboards with Vue.js and Deploy Now

 A modern eCommerce system is both, tailored to the needs of the visitor and the maintainer of the shop.
 A good UX for visitors alone does not make a shop project successful if managing shipping processes or customer requests is too cumbersome for shop owners.
 [IONOS Agency Partner](https://www.ionos.com/agency-partner) Fruchtec is specialized on building state-of-the-art eCommerce experiences.
 [Fruchtec](https://www.fruchtec.de/) combines a set of specialized services for a shop experience that feels smooth for their clients and their client's clients.
-All these services are connected to a Vue.js client dashboard via API.
+All these services talk to to a Vue.js client dashboards via API.

 ## A good shop experience defined